Kei-K23/note-maker/README.md

 # note-maker

-An Electron application with React and TypeScript
+A Markdown note taken application with React and TypeScript

 ## Recommended IDE Setup